BSeyfi/practice_git2/README.md

 # DDD2 to PULL
 # Practice Git-to test fetch feature+pushing
-This repo is just created to practice git featurece and to warmup.
+This repo is ==just created== to practice git featurece and to warmup.

 # Added Locally
 This line added locally and then pushed to github.